Regularized Fluctuating Lattice Boltzmann Model: RESULTS

+where $m$ denotes a given fluctuating mode with $\delta m = (m - \langle m \rangle)$ (e.g., density, momentum, or stress tensor component), $\langle (\delta m)^2 \rangle$ is the variance obtained from the simulation, and $\langle (\delta m)^2 \rangle_{\text{theory}}$ is the theoretical prediction from the fluctuation--dissipation theorem \cite{landau1987fluid}.
+Thus, $ER=1$ indicates perfect agreement with equilibrium statistical mechanics, while deviations quantify incomplete thermalization.

-In Table~\ref{tab:flucts} we report the space-and time-averaged fluctuations for the ``equilibration ratio'' for density, $\mathrm{ER}(\rho)$, momentum, $\mathrm{ER}(\sum_\alpha \rho u_{\alpha})$, diagonal components of the momentum flux tensor, $\mathrm{ER}(\sum_{\alpha\alpha} \Pi_{\alpha\alpha} )$, and off-diagonal components, $\mathrm{ER}(\sum_{\alpha<\beta} \Pi_{\alpha\beta})$, where the terms of the momentum flux tensor are computed as $\Pi_{\alpha\beta}=a^{(2)}_{0,\alpha\beta}+a^{(2)}_{1,\alpha\beta}$ by Eqs. \ref{eq:hermitcoeffeq} and \ref{eq:hermitcoeffneq}.
+In Table~\ref{tab:flucts} we report the space-and time-averaged fluctuations for the ``equilibration ratio'' for density, $\mathrm{ER}(\rho)$, momentum, $\mathrm{ER}(\sum_\alpha \rho u_{\alpha})$, diagonal components of the momentum flux tensor, $\mathrm{ER}(\sum_{\alpha\alpha} \Pi_{\alpha\alpha} )$, and off-diagonal components, $\mathrm{ER}(\sum_{\alpha<\beta} \Pi_{\alpha\beta})$, where the terms of the momentum flux tensor are computed as $\Pi_{\alpha\beta}=a^{(2)}_{0,\alpha\beta}+a^{(2)}_{1,\alpha\beta}$ by Eq. \ref{eq:hermitcoeffeq} and Eq. \ref{eq:hermitcoeffneq}.
 The results clearly demonstrate the high accuracy and robustness of the Reg-FLBM scheme across a wide range of relaxation times $\tau$.
 In particular, Reg-FLBM yields quadratic fluctuations within $0.5\%$ of the theoretical prediction for all measured hydrodynamic quantities in the range $0.51 \lesssim \tau \lesssim 100$, and for all fields outside the over-relaxation (vanishing viscosity) regime.
 This excellent agreement is maintained even as $\tau$ is increased up to 100, where all ER remain extremely close to unity.
 Thus, the regularization ensures excellent agreement with theoretical predictions even for extreme values of $\tau \gg 1$, enabling stable and accurate simulations across the entire spectrum of viscosities.
 In contrast, the standard FLBM-BGK results (shown in parentheses) exhibit significantly larger discrepancies, especially for the diagonal components of the momentum flux tensor at high viscosities (i.e., in the under-relaxing regime), where deviations from the theoretical value can exceed $7\%$.
-This is a well-known pathology of the BGK-based approach, which tends to amplify unphysical noise in the diagonal stress fluctuations for large $\tau$, thus failing to correctly equilibrate these modes.

 At low viscosities (over-relaxing regime, $\tau \to 0.5$), both models encounter the well-established limits set by numerical stability.
 The FLBM-BGK model is only marginally stable down to $\tau=0.505$, where the ER for the diagonal stress already shows discrepancies as large as $5\%$ and the statistics become noisy for all fields.
 In contrast, the Reg-FLBM maintains satisfactory reproduction of equilibrium fluctuations at these values, with deviations close to $1\%$ for all fields, and remains numerically stable even down to $\tau=0.5001$.
 For the lowest accessible viscosity ($\tau=0.5001$), deviations in the diagonal pressure term approach $7\%$, but the density and momentum remain well equilibrated.
 These findings highlight the improved numerical stability and thermodynamic consistency of the regularized scheme, particularly in the vanishing viscosity (over-relaxation) limit, and its clear superiority over the classical BGK-FLBM for accurately reproducing hydrodynamic fluctuations across all regimes.